-- CDBG funds are grant funds.
-At least 51% benefit to LMI, special assessments or limited clientele. - 3. \$75,000 minimum. - 4.
-No local match required. - Engineering/Architectural costs, when present, and CDBG administration are to be paid by grant recipient.
-Administrative costs will be 10% of total project costs, with a minimum of \$7,500.\\ - Asbestos testing is a requirement for all construction projects.
+- 1. CDBG funds are grant funds. - 2.
+At least 51% benefit to LMI, special assessments or limited clientele. - 3. \$100,000 grant maximum, \$20,000 minimum. - 4.
+No match required. - 5.
+Engineering/Architectural costs, when present, and CDBG administration are to be paid by grant recipient.
+Administrative costs will be 10% of total project costs, with a minimum of \$5,000 and a maximum of \$10,000.

+6. Asbestos testing is a requirement for all construction projects.
 It is recommended that this be done by the applicant prior to submitting an application as this can significantly change the cost of the project.

-Asbestos testing prior to the application is not a covered cost of CDBG. - Removal of Architectural Barriers (handicapped accessibility) projects require a Section 504 self-evaluation transition plan to be submitted with the preapplication.
+Asbestos testing prior to the application is not a covered cost of CDBG.